Do you find yourself counting calories?

 Counting calories to lose weight

-We naturally store some of the intake of calories into reserves, this is in case we need calories at a later date.
+We naturally store some of the intakes of calories into reserves if we need calories later.

 Our body is not designed to distinguish between a diet and a dry period, it instinctively knows, whether the small amount of food it has been given is the last.

-To give you an example of this, during a diet we have a tendency to eat food we can’t resist, such as a chocolate bar, we guiltily eat this bar of chocolate and before we know its all gone, this is a simple and natural response.
+To give you an example of this – during a diet, we tend to eat the food we can’t resist, such as a chocolate bar, we guiltily eat this bar of chocolate, and before we know its all gone, this is a simple and natural response.

 What is happening is that our body is beginning to prepare for the possibility that the chocolate is the last chance it may have to stock up.

 This triggers a cocktail of chemicals, which are programmed to act on your behalf, in terms of SURVIVAL, not in terms of your WAISTLINE.

 This is why you don’t want to get hung up on food; it is there to be enjoyed; instead, eat nutritiously and follow a healthy food guide, one that will help you sustain your weight naturally.

 Quite simply, trying to lose weight rapidly is against your body’s natural programming; counting calories to lose weight doesn’t work long term.